Partner Lifecycle12 min read

 • Identify underperforming partners and create improvement plans

-• Analyze deal patterns and sales cycle metrics
+• Analyze referral patterns and sales cycle metrics

 • Benchmark partners against cohort averages